COPPA-CCP/epcis-contexts/voc/means-of-transport-specification.md

 # Means of Transport Specification

-Specification of the precise means of transport.
+OPTIONAL specification of the precise means of transport.
 The exact value must match with the specified [means of transport](./means-of-transport.md).

 ## Rail